kynda/joehallenbeck.com/_pages/projects.md

 : And of course (sans posts), the template for this Jekyll site is available for anyone's use.

+[Gatsby Digital Garden][]
+: A Gatsby-based site for managing a Digital Garden that builds on Aengus McMillin's Gatsby Theme Brain.
+Used for my personal [Digital Garden][]

 Print Publications
 -------------------------------------------------------------------------------